 Define the Problem

 After realizing the vision of how to create MVP, start with identifying the specific need the customers will fill by using your product.
 From the viewpoint of the clients – what does the target audience face and which problem will this product solve?
 This stage involves developing/user personas to describe who the ideal user is, what his or her needs and wants are, and his or her major struggles.
+This can be achieved with dedicated market research services in terms of user needs outlining and analysis.

 Tip: Don’t overcomplicate the problem.
 Instead aim for clarity, focusing on a single, high-impact issue that resonates with users.